 Uromyces valerianae

 Uromyces valerianae is a gall-causing rust fungus affecting Common Valerian and Marsh Valerian.
-The small uredinia and telia are brown
+There is no host alternation.
+Aecia are borne in clusters, followed by brown uredinia and (rarely) dark brown telia.

 Leicestershire & Rutland Map